mmichellesvv/VBA-TextToNumber-Macro/README.md

-# Text To Number Converter
+# Excel Text To Number Converter
 A simple VBA macro that highlights and converts numbers stored as text in Excel to actual numeric values, preserving the number format.

 ## Capabilities: